omidfarhang/omid.dev/content/posts/2012-02-15-warning-whitney-houston-autopsy-video-links-on-facebook-arent-what-they-seem.en.md

 For instance, messages have been seen shared on Facebook claiming to link to a video of Whitney Houston's autopsy.

-According to the messages, the video of Whitney Houston's autopsy &#8220;reveals a shocking secret that explains her death&#8221;.
+According to the messages, the video of Whitney Houston's autopsy “reveals a shocking secret that explains her death”.

 Here's what a typical message looks like: